-- To identify and screen contacts to reduce further spread - To identify high risk populations for targeted intervention - To monitor trends over time and across subpopulations
+- To implement disease control measures such as counseling, partner elicitation and notification, testing and treatment, and risk-reduction education - To identify high risk populations for targeted intervention - To monitor trends over time and across subpopulations

 Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae.
-Gonorrhea infections are often asymptomatic in woman.
-If left untreated, gonorrhea may result in serious complications including infertility.
+Gonorrhea infections are often asymptomatic in women.
+If left untreated, gonorrhea may result in serious complications including chronic pain and infertility/sterility.

-During 2006, there were 55 cases of gonorrhea reported in Davis County, compared to 58 cases reported during 2005.
-There was a steady increase in reported cases from 1999 to 2005.
-In 2006, there was a slight decrease of 3 reported cases.
+During 2008, there were 26 cases of gonorrhea reported in Davis County, compared to 48 cases reported during 2007.
+Davis County has seen a decrease in the number of reported gonorrhea cases in each of the last three years.

-The number of gonorrhea reports per month ranged between 2 and 7 and was above the 5-year average every month except September.
+The number of gonorrhea reports per month ranged between 0 and 6 and was below the 5-year average every month except January, February, April, and July.

 During the years 2004 and 2005, the rate of reported gonorrhea cases was higher among females, which was different from the national trend.
-However, during 2006, the rate was higher among males, which is typically observed.
+However, during 2006, 2007, and 2008, the rate was higher among males, which is typically observed.

-Gonorrhea cases ranged in age from 15 to 58 years; the majority of cases (45%) were reported among 20-24 year olds.
+Gonorrhea cases ranged in age from 16 to 47 years; the majority of cases (31%) were reported among 20-24 year olds.